dfelinto/blender-manual/manual/modeling/meshes/tools/knife.rst

    unlike the default where mouse cursor snaps to near edges.

 Cut Through: :kbd:`C`
-   Allow the Cut tool to cut through to obscured faces, instead of only the visible ones.
+   Allow the Cut tool to cut through to occluded faces, instead of only the visible ones.

 Angle Constrain :kbd:`A`
    Constrains the cut line to certain degree increments.